Share This Chapter

 An official open data policy is one of the most effective ways to obtain organizational support and transformational change with your open data initiative.
 Pioneering organizations like New York City, Chicago, Montgomery County, New York State, and Halifax have all adopted official open data policies to increase transparency, further agency goals, and create economic opportunities for citizens.

-Below you will find a link to some of these open data policies.
-Use them as a reference when developing your own.
+Below you will find tips and links to example open data policies.
+Use these as a reference when developing your own.

 “Open Data is a bit of a misnomer because it can be so much more than that.
 It isn’t just about open data, it is a catalyst for the cultural transformation many governments are trying to spur.”